United States Air Force Academy

 Outside the Air Force

-• Mechanical Engineer Industries – Aerospace, automotive, chemical, construction, defense, electronics, materials and metals, pharmaceuticals, and more.
+• Mechanical Engineering Industries – Aerospace, automotive, chemical, construction, defense, electronics, materials and metals, pharmaceuticals, and more.

 For top performers, graduate school can be an option as a first Air Force assignment, either by winning a prestigious national scholarship like the Guggenheim, Hertz or Rhodes scholarships.
 Top cadets can also attend medical school programs or become future Academy faculty!